 I suppose like any addiction you are then on the lookout for your next fix.
 Trying with great difficulty to feed my hunger for more content.
 I binge watched the shorter Evil Genius documentary over a lazy Sunday afternoon/evening, perhaps with hindsight not appreciating the true impact of the crime.
 The four episodes had only been released on the 11th May and on 13th May I had watched them all back to back over a few hours.
 The most haunting image remains of a beautiful young woman who turned into this serial killer as seen on the poster on NetFlix.
 A powerful still image but even more so when superimposed between her youthful good looks and police mugshot.

 This brings us to my most recent true crime documentary, The Staircase which actually started on television but switched to the radio once I discovered BBC Radio 5 Live had produced an eighteen episode podcast series entitled Beyond Reasonable Doubt.
-Therefore I temporarily abandoned the television series on Netflix in favour of the radio as it gave a balanced view of events, whereas the documentary series had focused wholly on the defense and the Michael Peterson narrative.
+Therefore I temporarily abandoned the television series on Netflix in favour of the radio as it gave a balanced view of events, whereas the documentary series had focused wholly on the defence and the Michael Peterson narrative.
 I learned more from the first podcast episode, wonderfully and warmly presented by Chris Warburton than I did from the first four episodes I had watched on NetFlix.
 Again, similar to the Serial I was left wondering if Peterson had actually committed the crime.
 As with Serial, there were issues with the original trial and contamination of key evidence which made a retrial impossible.
-As much as you want to believe in the innocence of the former writer and mayoral candidate, over the course of both television show and radio podcast, I was left unconvinced.
+As much as you want to believe in the innocence of the former writer and mayoral candidate, over the course of both television show and a radio podcast, I was left unconvinced.
 There are just too many questions left without a coherent explanation and even Owl theory does not cover the multiple of variables.
 If anything that creates more questions than it actually answers.
 In the end, I felt sorry for the victim, almost forgotten throughout the thirteen episodes.
 The Beeb did their best to counteract this with an episode dedicated to Kathleen but you end up feeling what a waste of a beautiful human being.

-In case you are wondering what my next binge watch will be, well I am going to watch The Keepers before the second season of Making of A Murderer returns.
+In case you are wondering what my next binge-watch will be, well I am going to watch The Keepers before the second season of Making of A Murderer returns.